-Note: The filters only work on top-level features but not on nested sub-features.
+Note: All filters only work on top-level features but not on nested sub-features.

-For the bounding box filter, make sure that you choose a coordinate reference system from the drop-down choice list [6] that matches the provided coordinate values.
+For the bounding box filter, make sure that you choose a coordinate reference system from the drop-down choice list that matches the provided coordinate values.
 Otherwise, the spatial filter may not work as expected.
-The coordinate reference system list can be augmented with user-defined reference systems (see chapter  for more information).
+The coordinate reference system list can be augmented with user-defined reference systems (see chapter 5.6.4 for more information).